Dynamic Range Minimum Queries on the Ultra-Wide Word RAM: From Range Minimum Queries to Prefix Minimum on the UWRAM

 \section{From Range Minimum Queries to Prefix Minimum on the UWRAM}

 In this section, we show that any UWRAM data structure that supports prefix minimum computations on word sequences of length $O(\log n)$ implies a UWRAM solution for the range minimum query problem.

 \begin{theorem} Let $A$ be an array of $n$ $w$-bit integers, and let $t(\ell)$ be the time to compute $\pmini$ on a word sequence of length at most $\ell = O(w)$.
-Then, we can construct an $O(n)$ space data structure in $O(n)$ time on the UWRAM that supports $\rmq$ and $\update$ in $O(1 + t(\log n))$ time. \end{theorem} In the next section, we will show how to compute $\pmini$ on a word sequence of length $\ell = O(w)$ in $O(\log \log \ell)$ time, implying the main result of Theorem~\ref{thm:main}.
+Then, we can construct a data structure on the UWRAM in $O(n)$ time that supports $\rmq$ and $\update$ in $O(1 + t(\log n))$ time and uses $O(n/\log n)$ words of space in addition to $A$. \end{theorem} In the next section, we will show how to compute $\pmini$ on a word sequence of length $\ell = O(w)$ in $O(\log \log \ell)$ time, implying the main result of Theorem~\ref{thm:main}.